envicutor/documentation/introduction.rst

 We use Isolate :cite:`isolate-repo` to execute submissions in an isolated sandbox, to impose limits on the submissions and to get the execution metrics.
 It is used in the International Olympiad in Informatics Contest Management System (IOI CMS) :cite:`cms-homepage` and in code execution systems like Judge0 :cite:`judge0-paper`.

+From Isolate's GitHub repository README:

+  Isolate is a sandbox built to safely run untrusted executables, like programs submitted by competitors in a programming contest.
+Isolate gives them a limited-access environment, preventing them from affecting the host system.
+It takes advantage of features specific to the Linux kernel, like namespaces and control groups.

 Package management
 ==================